a8jan/fujinet-pc/macOS.md

-# Get macOS build environment ready
+# macOS build environment setup

 If running macOS jump directly to the [Homebrew](##Homebrew) section.